 For me, the greatest advantage to studded fat bike tires is their versatility.
 It’s no problem to use studded tires in soft snow and on ice.
 If you’re willing and able to look past the cost and added weight, studded tires will work well in almost all winter conditions.
 The decision becomes more complicated if you plan to use your fat bike in other ways.
 Depending on your use, the studs and tires may wear down more quickly and the longevity of your tires will be compromised.

 In the grand scheme of things, what matters most to me is what type of fat bike tire will help me ride more.
 Because of their versatility in icy winter conditions, studded tires do just that!

 If you’re looking to pick up a pair of studded fat bike tires, don’t spend your time doing research!
-Check out “5 Studded Fat Bike Tires to Keep You Rubber Side Down!”
-We take a look at some popular studded tires and their intended use.
+Check out our article, “5 Studded Fat Bike Tires to Keep You Rubber Side Down!”.
+We look at the relative strengths of some popular offerings.

 I’d love to hear from you

 If you have any questions or comments, please leave them in the comments section below, or you can contact me directly from our Contact page.